Last Updated December 23, 2020

 Unless otherwise specified in the Order Form, Customer’s geographic distribution of data usage must not exceed in any billing period (i) 25 % in China, India, South America, Middle East, Africa, and elsewhere in Asia (except for Taiwan and Korea); or (ii) 8% in Taiwan, Korea, Australia, New Zealand.
 Any breakout of Customer’s data usage by geographic region in the Order Form or Insertion Order is provided for Customer’s reference, and when added together for a given Service should be equal to the amount labeled “Total Data Transfer” for such Service.

 Cloudflare’s Magic Transit Service (“Magic Transit”) utilizes border gateway protocol to direct traffic from Customer’s set of ingress and egress termination points, including, but not limited to, individual IP addresses, protected subnets, IP networks and border routers under Customer’s control (the “Customer Network”).
-Magic Transit provides layer 3 DDoS mitigation, web application firewall and traffic management solutions to the Customer Network traffic directed to the number of Customer’s IP Prefixes listed on Customer’s Order Form or Insertion Order, as provided by Customer to Cloudflare for the Customer Network.
+Magic Transit provides layer 3 DDoS mitigation, network firewall and traffic management solutions to the Customer Network traffic directed to the number of Customer’s IP Prefixes listed on Customer’s Order Form or Insertion Order, as provided by Customer to Cloudflare for the Customer Network.

 2. Bandwidth Limits.